xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 #### Columnar Transposition Cipher with Keyword
 Apparently, a key of "4 3 1 2 5 6 7" is hard to remember.
-This example of a columnar transposition uses a keyword, z-e-b-r-a-s.
+This example of columnar transposition uses a keyword, "zebras".
 The permutation is defined by the alphabetical order of the letters within the keyword.
-In "z-e-b-r-a-s", z'order is 6 within the keyword. e's order is 3, b's order 2, r's order is 4, and so on.
+In "zebras", z'order is 6 within the keyword. e's order is 3, b's order 2, r's order is 4, and so on.
 What is the ciphertext if we use "zebras" to encrypt this message "we are discovered flee at once".
 Pay attention to the padding.